This post is by Sam Moses, CEO of RetailOps.

 One way to solve these problems is by implementing a WMS software package, which allows warehouse staff to prioritize orders to meet shipping delivery requirements, ensuring strict delivery schedules are met.
 The software also automates the price comparison process by instantly shopping for the lowest rates, then automatically updating shipping costs based on the newly negotiated ship rates.

-And if you are using Amazon’s Seller Fulfilled Prime program, you’ll also have to keep in mind that you are under intense scrutiny to adhere to an On-Time Shipment Rate of at least 99% for Prime trial orders, as set out in Seller Fulfilled Prime – The Complete Guide.
+And if you are using Amazon’s Seller Fulfilled Prime (SFP) program, you’ll also have to keep in mind that you are under intense scrutiny to adhere to an On-Time Shipment Rate of at least 99% for SFP trial orders.
 A good WMS tool can help ensure you consistently meet that 99%.

 Challenge #5 – Returns Logistics